 The BC newsletter is the role model for all other groups at ICANN, and we are proud that we were the initial pilot, and received the support and encouragement of the ICANN staff to develop what is now a well known tool – e.g. the insert with the updated Board, and organizational representatives.

-We also have held outreach events, as referenced earlier.
+We also have held outreach events, as referenced earlier,

+.

 BC members often speak at other groups, or distribute the BC materials; e.g.